SilasBerger/cipherlock/README.md

 The box is now fully assembled.
 To complete the setup, the following next steps are recommended in this order:
 1. If not done already, [deploy the lockbox controller firmware to the ESP32 device](#deploying-to-the-first-lockbox-controller).
 2. Perform a smoke test by triggering an _unlock_ via a "correct" `/checkAnswer` request to the game server.
-The latch should now retract and quickly be released back into its neutral position. **If the latch does not get released (i.e. the servo does not retract), immediately disconnect the USB cable to avoid damage.** Change the `IDLE_ANGLE` and `UNLOCK_ANGLE` properties in `config.py` accordingly (see `config.example.py` for further information).
+The latch should now retract and quickly be released back into its neutral position. **If the latch does not get released (i.e. the servo does not return to idle), immediately disconnect the USB cable to avoid damage.** Change the `IDLE_ANGLE` and `UNLOCK_ANGLE` properties in `config.py` accordingly (see `config.example.py` for further information).
 3. Close the lid check whether the box properly locks.
 4. Perform another _unlock_ and verify that the box opens as expected.